goodshuffle/goodshuffle-developer-site/content/docs/components/item-gallery.md

 ### group

+Note: When using the group flag for a `<gspro-item-gallery>`, you **MUST** also have the appropriate parent category.
+Not doing so will interfere with the filtering of the component.

 The default subcategory of items to display.
 Will be overriden by searching or picking a category.

 ### scope-category